kcsheng/stride/README.md

-Stride is a day planner that allows a user to save tasks on an hourly basis.
+Stride is a day planner that allows a user to save tasks daily on an hourly basis.
 Click here to access the planner.

 ### Feature
 ____